ElektraInitiative/PermaplanT/doc/decisions/search_plants.md

 2. Exact matches should be ranked high.
 3. The users language preference should be taken into account when ranking.
 4. Matches in names should have a higher rank than those in edible uses.
+5. We don't want to add additional databases like Elasticsearch.

 ## Assumptions

 1. Postgres will perform reasonable with these search queries.
 2. Using postgres or even extension specific functions with diesel is possible and maintainable.
+3. The plants table stays relatively small (it won't reach millions of rows).
+4. The query entered in the search typically has 1-2 words with no more than 4 words.

 ## Solutions